Team news and predicted line-ups ahead of Newcastle vs Arsenal

 Arsenal know they cannot afford to make a mistake when they face Newcastle United at St James’ Park this evening.

-Mikel Arteta’s side suffered a crushing defeat against Tottenham that reduced the gap to just one point in the top-four race before Spurs (Tottenham result against Burnley).
+Mikel Arteta’s side suffered a crushing defeat against Tottenham that reduced the gap to just one point in the top-four race before Spurs took a two-point lead with victory over Burnley on Sunday.

 The Gunners are facing something of a defensive crisis, too, with Kieran Tierney injured, Rob Holding suspended and Gabriel Magalhaes racing to be fit.